go-vela/site/content/usage/environment.md

 ## Global Usage

-By default global injection effects all containers ran within the pipeline but if only want some container types to receive the configuration you can limit which types get them by adding the `environment` declaring into the metadata.
+By default global injection affects all containers ran within the pipeline.
+However, if only want some container types to receive the configuration you can limit which types get them by adding the `environment` declaration into the metadata.

 {{% alert title="Note:" color="primary" %}}
 Valid values for metadata `environment:` YAML tag are `steps`, `services` and `secrets`.